 Applied Developmental Science Doctoral Program

-The Applied Developmental Science Ph.D. program at Colorado State University offers graduate training in research and its applications to issues that affect the quality of life of individuals, families, and communities.
+The Ph.D. in Applied Developmental Science program at Colorado State University offers graduate training in research and its applications to issues that affect the quality of life of individuals, families, and communities.

-Students can enter the Applied Developmental Science program with a completed master’s degree or with a completed bachelor’s degree.
-Students entering with a bachelor’s will be required to complete a master’s in Human Development and Family Studies, with a specialization in Marriage and Family Therapy or Prevention Science.
+Students can enter the ADS program with a completed master’s degree or with a completed bachelor’s degree.
+Students entering with a bachelor’s will be required to complete a master’s in Human Development and Family Studies with a specialization in Marriage and Family Therapy or Prevention Science.

 Program Highlights

-The majority of Ph.D. students are supported by teaching and research assistantships that cover tuition and provide a monthly stipend during the academic year.
+The majority of Ph.D. students receive support through teaching and research assistantships.
+These appointments cover tuition and provide a monthly stipend during the academic year.

 Applied Developmental Science Curriculum